-You will love this easy vegan vanilla cake recipe!
-This recipe provides some important tips to make a perfect buttery, soft, and oh-so moist vanilla cake.
+Best Moist Easy Vegan Vanilla Cake Recipe creates a tender cake with a delicious vanilla flavor!
+This Homemade Vanilla Cake Recipe is so easy to make — only a few steps before it’s in the oven.
+Use the tips in this easy vegan vanilla cake to make a perfect buttery, soft, and moist vanilla cake.
 This non dairy white cake recipe made with without eggs could be your favorite vegan birthday cake!
-Forget vegan, this is absolutely the best ever vanilla cake!

-This Easy Vegan Vanilla Cake is a fun twist on the ever popular Easy Vegan Chocolate Cake recipe.
-I just thought we needed a vanilla version.
+This Easy Vanilla Cake recipe is a fun twist on my Vegan Chocolate Cake recipe.
+I decided we needed a vanilla version.
 Because what’s life without a little vanilla?

-Vegan baking can oftentimes be a little tricky, but I think I’ve discovered a combination of ingredients that falls right on the mark.
+Vegan baking can sometimes be a little tricky, but I’ve discovered a combination of vanilla cake ingredients that falls right on the mark.
 You may notice that I adapted my Vegan Chocolate Wacky cake recipe.
 I just took things to another level with today’s vegan white cake.

 How to Make Vegan Vanilla Cake

-Making your vegan vanilla cake homemade is a great call.
+Forget vegan, this is absolutely the best ever vanilla cake!
+Making a homemade cake recipe is a great call.
 Sure, you can find an accidentally-vegan vanilla cake mix much more easily these days, but making it from scratch is always best.

 Next, you’ll add the oil, almond flour, cornstarch, baking soda, baking powder, and salt.
 Continue beating another minute, until this mixture is light and fluffy.

 This is a vanilla cake with no eggs, so it might be surprising that we’re not adding ground flax seed.
 I’m allowing the flour along with the cornstarch to do the work of creating structure in this cake.
 It’s easy to make an eggless cake!